 Gambling in Canada is regulated on two levels.
 Sections 201-206 of the federal Criminal Code render all types of gambling and betting illegal throughout the entire country.
 Only parimutuel horse race betting is

 Section 207, which was introduced in 1985, allows all provincial and territorial governments to provide regulated gambling to Canadian citizens.
 This means that local authorities, such as the Alberta Gaming and Liquor Commission or the Alcohol and Gaming Commission of Ontario, regulate local brick-and-mortar poker rooms.

 The above limitations do not really apply to offshore poker operators.
 Neither federal nor local regulations explicitly ban sites like PokerStars or 888poker from offering their services to Canadian citizens.
 Experts tend to agree that such operations might be illegal and should be closed down.
 However, no

 charges were ever brought against any foreign companies that accept Canadian gamblers.
-In fact, those sites are free to advertise their products all over Canada.
+In fact, operators are free to advertise their Canadian poker sites all over the country.
 The only exception is Ontario, where online-gambling advertisements have been banned since 2006.

 It’s also worth noting that the Kahnawake Gambling Commission used to be a popular choice with US-facing offshore gambling operators, such as Bovada.
 In 2016, the Commission struck a deal with the New Jersey Division of Gaming Enforcement, agreeing to force those sites to withdraw from the US market.
 As a result, Bovada relinquished its Kahnawake license voluntarily.